muchdogesec/fakeblog123/README.md

 Incase it is, the critical details...

-* The blog is built and hosted on Github pages (`main` branch)
+* The blog is built and hosted on Github pages (`main` branch): https://github.com/muchdogesec/fakeblog123/
-* You can access the blog here:
+* You can access the blog here: https://muchdogesec.github.io/fakeblog123/
-* The RSS feed URL is here:
+* The RSS feed URL is here: https://muchdogesec.github.io/feed.xml
-* If you need to add a new post, put it in `_posts` following the template of existing content
+* If you need to add a new post, put it in `_posts` following the template of existing content: https://github.com/muchdogesec/fakeblog123/tree/main/_posts

 To run locally;